-In the last few posts we have looked at a number of barriers to successfully implementing a business strategy, as suggested by respondents to a recent survey of our LinkedIn connections: simplicity, engagement, accountability, leadership, and communication.
+In recent posts we have looked at a number of barriers to successfully implementing a business strategy, as suggested by respondents to a recent survey of our LinkedIn connections: simplicity, engagement, accountability, leadership, and communication.

 In this post we will take a look at another barrier that topped the list for several respondents: focus.

 …you worked on only one task at a time?
 When you could actually give your undivided attention to doing one thing, and doing it well, before moving on to, or even considering, the next!

 Of course, that was before such “time savers” as fax machines, mobile phones, personal computers, email, text messaging, and a myriad of other tools that are supposed to make us more productive.
 All of make this a foreign concept to most millennials and many Gen Xers.

 The fact is, multi-tasking has become a way of life.
 And it can be very challenging.
 All too often we’re working on two, three or five tasks at the same time.
 That means we are continually making decisions about how to allocate our time and what tasks to put on the back burner.

 According to our survey, a failure to allocate the appropriate effort to tasks related to implementing a strategic initiative is the reason many strategies fail.
 As one put it: “Invariably, strategy involves change – change that affects some or all employees, leaders, partners, vendors and clients.
 A lack of focus on how to successfully manage change and how to work with human beings on dealing with change is one of the biggest barriers I see in successful adoption / implementation of a business strategy.”
 Couple this with inadequate information about the reason for the strategy and why a specific task matters and employee reactions like the following can become commonplace: "I'm too busy.
 I've got enough on my plate to worry about pie-in-the-sky strategy.
 Just let me get my work done.”